SamuelDAlencar/yummy/README.md

   </p>

  At Yummy you can explore a vast list of recipes, filter them by it's category, nationality, favorite a recipe, save it's progress, have a section inside the app to consult your done and favorited recipes, explore recipes by it's nationality or ingredient, or search for recipes using a name filter, ingredient filter, or category filter!
- > Still only mobile responsive
+ > Desktop responsiveness not implemented yet, only mobile

 # Skills put into practice  👨‍💻: